synaptics-astra/doc/linux/index.rst

 Booting from USB requires the usb_boot software tool to be the installed on a host system.
 Windows, Mac, and Linux hosts are supported.
 Windows systems also require the Synaptics WinUSB Driver.
 Mac and Linux systems do not require any additional drivers.
-USB Boot also requires setting up the serial console as described in the :ref:`setup_serial_console` section above.
 This section covers how to configure the host system and prepare for USB booting.

 Hardware Setup
 """"""""""""""

-To run usb_boot you will need to connect the USB-TTL board and cable to Astra Machina as described in the :ref:`setup_serial_console` section above.
-This will allow you to see console messages during the flashing process and input commands to the bootloader.
-You will also need to connect a USB cable from the host system to the USB Type-C USB 2.0 port on Astra Machina (next to the ethernet port).
+To run usb_boot you will also need to connect a USB cable from the host system to the USB Type-C USB 2.0 port on Astra Machina (next to the ethernet port).

 .. figure:: media/usb-c.png